mdp-toolkit/mdp-docs/source/examples/incsfa/incsfa.rst

-**Lunch Room Blue:** *consists of 72 images acquired with a Canon DS50 and perspective lenses with a resolution of 1280x1920 px at poor light condition.
+**Lunch Room Blue:** *consists of 72 images acquired with a Canon DS50 and perspective lenses with a resolution of 1280x1920 px at poor light conditions.
 A panorama head was used to approximate a fixed rotation of 5 degrees around the vertical axis about the optical center of the camera.*

-We rescale images to the size 50 x 70 x 3 to make the training less time-consuming.
+We rescale the images to 50 x 70 x 3 components (pixels and color channels) to make the training less time-consuming.

 .. code:: ipython3